dapr/quickstarts/11.hello-dapr-slim/README.md

 });
 ```

-Here we're exposing an endpoint that will receive and handle `neworder` messages.
+Here the endpoint `neworder`, will receive and handle messages.
 We log the incoming message, and respond with the same log.

 ## Step 3 - Run the Node.js App with Dapr